Dolly Jørgensen

 Dolly Jørgensen is Professor of History at University of Stavanger, Norway and co-editor in Chief of Environmental Humanities.
 She served as president of the European Society for Environmental History, 2013–2017.
 Her research ranges from medieval to contemporary environmental issues, approached through environmental history, history of technology, and environmental humanities perspectives.
 Her primary areas of interest are human-animal relations, the urban environment, and environmental policymaking.
 Her research has been covered in media such as The New Yorker and Bioscience.

 She holds a PhD in History from University of Virginia (2008), a MA in history from University of Houston (2003), and a BA in Civil Engineering from Texas A&M University (1994).
+In 2025, she won the Gad Rausing Prize for Outstanding Humanities Research, awarded by The Royal Swedish Academy of Letters, History and Antiquities.